Sheetz: 2020s expansions

 Map of Sheetz locations as of July 2024, prior to the chain's expansion into Michigan.

 Sheetz announced in November 2019 that the chain would expand into Greater Columbus starting in 2021, with plans to open 60 locations in the region by 2025, more than doubling its existing store count in Ohio.
-Upon Sheetz's arrival in the area with the opening of the first of two stores in Delaware, Ohio in April 2021, Travis Sheetz said that the company had considered expanding into Columbus as early as the late 1990s when the company first expanded into Northeast Ohio, but decided to expand into North Carolina instead and only recently started expanding into Central Ohio due to many social media requests from transplants now living in the area asking for Sheetz.
+The first two stores opened in Delaware, Ohio in April 2021, after many social media requests from transplants now living in the area asking for Sheetz according to Travis Sheetz.

 After the chain's successful expansion into the Columbus market in April 2022, Sheetz announced an expansion into the Dayton, Ohio market beginning in 2024.
 The move will put Sheetz up head-to-head with Casey's for the first time, while also competing with Speedway, Circle K, and United Dairy Farmers in the market.

 Sheetz announced in November 2022 that the chain would expand into Michigan, its first new state in over 20 years, beginning in Metro Detroit with a planned opening in 2025.
 Sheetz then announced an expansion to nearby Greater Toledo shortly thereafter.
 On December 23, 2022, Sheetz announced an expansion into Wilmington, North Carolina to keep expanding south.
 The first Sheetz in Montgomery County, Maryland opened in August 2023 in Gaithersburg.
 That month, Sheetz announced they would open a new distribution center in Findlay, Ohio, to support expansions into new markets.
 Sheetz opened its first Michigan location, in Romulus, Michigan, on August 27, 2024.
 At around the same time, Sheetz opened its first location in Greater Cincinnati in Franklin, Ohio, with its first Hamilton County location expected to be in suburban Blue Ash.

+Sheetz location in Limerick Township, Pennsylvania.
+This is the first location in the Philadelphia metropolitan area.

+On August 28, 2025, Sheetz announced it would build a location at a site of a former Rite Aid (originally Thrift Drug and later Eckerd) in Pittsburgh's Banksville neighborhood, marking Sheetz's first location in the Pittsburgh city limits since the 1990s.
+On February 12, 2026, Sheetz opened its first location in the Philadelphia metropolitan area, which has long been dominated by competitor convenience store chain Wawa, in Limerick Township, Pennsylvania.

+Sheetz announced in April 2026 that the chain will be expanding to Indiana, with the first stores opening in the Indianapolis area in 2027, along with 100 more stores statewide within the next 10 years.